anisul-Islam/git-github-documentation/README.md

 ### [Lesson 12. how to create github repository and commits]()

-- create a .gitignore file and add the things you do not want to add in the stagging area
+- sign in to your github account
+- create a git repo

 <br/>